Your capital is at risk. Terms and conditions apply.

 Overview

-Trading 212 has revolutionized the UK investment landscape by pioneering commission-free stock and ETF trading.
-Founded in 2004, the platform has grown exponentially to become one of the UK's most popular brokers, particularly among younger and cost-conscious investors looking for a straightforward way to access markets without excessive fees.
+Trading 212 remains one of the most popular UK investing apps for stock and ETF investing with no commission, though other fees may apply.
+Founded in 2004, the platform has grown to become one of the UK's most popular brokers, particularly among younger and cost-conscious investors looking for a straightforward way to access markets without excessive fees.

 Trading 212 Interface